 - 3. The student enrolled in this program must recognize that the master schedule is not altered or adjusted in order to permit enrollment.
 Adjustments to individual schedules may be made by the school administration. - 4.
-The District will not deny students the opportunity to participate in extracurricular activities because of their participation in CCP.
 The District adheres to the Ohio High School Athletic Association for eligibility to participate in athletics.
 In order to be eligible, the student must have passed five courses that count toward graduation during the prior grading period.
 The five courses may be a combination of high school and college courses.
 Students also must meet any additional District eligibility requirements.

-[Adoption date: August 1994]

-[Revised date: August 2, 2010]

-[Revised date: June 1, 2015]

-[Revised date: June 6, 2016]
+[Adoption date: August 1994] [Revised date: August 2, 2010] [Revised date: June 1, 2015] [Revised date: June 6, 2016]

-[Revision date: August 7, 2017]

-[Revision date: December 4, 2017]